 Mentorship builds capabilities.
 The goal is a student who can work independently, not one who depends on the mentor for every decision.

-Building Competencies
+Building competencies

 The mentor's job is to make themselves progressively less necessary.
 Early in the project, they may provide detailed guidance.
 As the student demonstrates competence, oversight decreases.
 The mentor resists the temptation to spoonfeed, which stunts development.

 Research requires courage.
-Students must be willing to pursue ideas that might not work, defend interpretations that others might challenge, and accept that failure is part of the process.
+Students must be willing to pursue ideas that might not work, defend interpretations others might challenge, and accept that failure is part of the process.

 Sharing your own failures helps here.
 Students need to know that accomplished researchers also struggled, made mistakes, and recovered.